 Detailed Overview of Surgical Procedures

-Anterior Cervical Discectomy and Fusion: This procedure, otherwise known as an ACDF surgery is a common solution for issues with cervical discs.
+Anterior Cervical Discectomy and Fusion: This procedure, otherwise known as an ACDF surgery, is a common solution for issues with cervical discs.
 It involves removing a problematic disc to ease pressure on the spinal cord or nerve roots.
+Often, bone spurs are also removed during this procedure to alleviate pressure on the spinal nerves.
 Following the removal, the surgeon fuses adjacent bones using a bone graft.
 This fusion is critical as it helps stabilize the spine post-surgery.

 Disc Replacement: As an alternative to fusion, disc replacement involves swapping the damaged disc with an artificial one.
 This option is preferred in cases where it’s essential to maintain neck mobility, as the artificial disc mimics the natural disc’s movement.